Teresa Teng: Career in Japan

-After a long absence, Teng returned to the Japanese market on September 21, 1983, and released her first single "Tsugunai" (Atonement) after her comeback on 21 January 1984.
-The single didn't receive good response initially; however, after a month, sales started to pick up, and seven months later, "Tsugunai" eventually ranked 8th on the Oricon Chart and 1st on Japan Cable Broadcasting Chart.
-By the end of the year, sales surpassed 700,000 copies and final sales reached a million copies.
+After a long absence, Teng returned to the Japanese market on 21 September 1983 and released her first single "Tsugunai" (Atonement) after her comeback on 21 January 1984.
+The single did not receive a good response initially; however, after a month, sales started to pick up, and seven months later, "Tsugunai" eventually ranked eighth on the Oricon Chart and first on the Japan Cable Broadcasting Chart.
+By the end of the year, sales surpassed 700,000 copies, and final sales reached a million copies.
 Teng won the top award of 'Singer of the year' from Japan Cable Award.
 "Tsugunai" won the most popular song category and stayed on the Oricon Chart for nearly a year.
-The success broke all the sales records of her previous period (1974–1979).
-On February 21, 1985, her next single, "Aijin" (Lover) topped the Oricon Chart and Japan cable broadcasting request chart in the first week of its release.
-The song remained #1 for fourteen consecutive weeks and sales broke the 1.5 million mark.
-With "Aijin" Teng won the 'Singer of the year' for the second time.
-Moreover, she was invited to perform in Kouhaku Uta Gassen, which represented the highest honor in the Japanese music world.
-Her next single "Toki no Nagare ni Mi o Makase" was released on 21 February 1986.
-The single topped both the Oricon and Japan Cable Broadcasting Chart and sales of the single reached 2.5 million in Asian market becoming one of the most popular singles in Japan that year.
-She won the Japan Cable Award for the third time in a row.
-Teng was invited to perform in Kouhaku Uta Gassen for the second time.
-She became the first-ever artist to achieve three consecutive wins of this Grand Prix, also known as Japan Cable Award.
-Teng also remains the only foreign singer to win this award for three consecutive years in the history of Japanese music (1984–1986).
-Teng gave her last solo concert at the NHK Hall in Tokyo in 1985 before semi-retiring from entertainment circle.
+The success broke all the sales records of her previous period (1974–79).
+On 21 February 1985, Teng's next single, "Aijin" (Lover) topped the Oricon Chart and Japan cable broadcasting request chart in the first week of its release.
+The song remained #1 for 14 consecutive weeks, and sales broke the 1.5 million mark.
+With "Aijin", Teng won the 'Singer of the Year' for the second time.
+Moreover, she was invited to perform in Kōhaku Uta Gassen, which represented a high honor that is restricted to the top performers of the year in the Japanese music world.

+Teng's next single, "Toki no Nagare ni Mi o Makase" was released on 21 February 1986.
+The single topped both the Oricon and Japan Cable Broadcasting Chart, and sales of the single reached 2.5 million in the Asian market, becoming one of the most popular singles in Japan that year.
+Teng won the Japan Cable Award for the third time in a row.
+She was invited to perform in Kōhaku Uta Gassen for the second time.
+Teng became the first-ever artist to achieve three consecutive wins of this Grand Prix, also known as Japan Cable Award.
+She also remains the only foreign singer to win this award for three consecutive years in the history of Japanese music (1984–86).
+Teng gave her last solo concert at the NHK Hall in Tokyo in 1985 before semi-retiring from the entertainment circle.